-Consents in writing of: (a) the Directors, (b) our Company Secretary and Compliance Officer, (c) Bankers to our Company, (d) Lead Manager, (e) the Registrar to the Issue, (f) Legal Advisor to the Issue, (g) Credit Rating Agencies, and (h) the Debenture Trustee to act in their respective capacities, have been obtained and the same will be filed along with a copy of the Prospectus with the ROC.
+Consents in writing of: (a) the Directors, (b) our Company Secretary and Compliance Officer, (c) Chief Financial Officer (d) Bankers to our Company, (e) Lead Manager, (f) the Registrar to the Issue, (g) Legal Advisor to the Issue, (h) Credit Rating Agencies, and (i) the Debenture Trustee to act in their respective capacities, have been obtained and the same will be filed along with a copy of the Prospectus with the ROC.

-The consent of the Statutory Auditors of our Company, namely Rangamani & Co, Chartered Accountants for (a) inclusion of their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Prospectus, have been obtained and the same will be filed along with a copy of this Prospectus with the Registrar of Companies, Kerala and Lakshwadeeep.
+The consent of the Statutory Auditors of our Company, namely Rangamani & Co, Chartered Accountants for (a) inclusion of their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Prospectus, have been obtained and the same will be filed along with a copy of the Prospectus with the Registrar of Companies, Kerala and Lakshwadeeep.